-As a young girl she toured the sideshow circuit as “The Four-Legged Girl from Texas,” working for the likes of P. T. Barnum and Ringling Bros.
+As a young girl, Myrtle toured the sideshow circuit as “The Four-Legged Girl from Texas,” working for the likes of P. T. Barnum and Ringling Bros.
 She was described in her promotional pamphlets as being “gentle of disposition as the summer sunshine and as happy as the day is long.”
-She took a lengthy hiatus from showbiz 18, and at 19 married Clinton Bicknell, a doctor, with whom she had four healthy children.
-She returned to the circuit for a time from about 1909 thru 1915.
+She took a lengthy hiatus from the sideshow business at 18.
+She was 19 when she married Clinton Bicknell, a doctor, with whom she had four healthy children.
+She returned to the circuit for a time from about 1909 through 1915.

 Upon her death in 1928, her coffin was encased in concrete and family members stood vigil over her grave.
 The threat of grave robbers was very real, as interest in her by physicians and showmen alike remained strong even in death.